 - each person whom we know beneficially owns more than five percent of our common stock;

 - each of our Directors;

 - each of our named executive officers;

-- · all of our current Directors and executive officers as a group; and
+- all of our current Directors and executive officers as a group; and

-- each selling stockholder.
+- · each selling stockholder.

 The number of shares beneficially owned by each stockholder is determined under rules issued by the SEC.
-Unless otherwise indicated below, the address for each listed Director, officer and stockholder is c/o Bloomin' Brands, Inc., 2202 North West Shore Boulevard, Suite 500, Tampa, Florida 33607.
+Unless otherwise indicated below, the address for each listed Director and officer is c/o Bloomin' Brands, Inc., 2202 North West Shore Boulevard, Suite 500, Tampa, Florida 33607.
 The selling stockholders in this offering may be deemed to be underwriters.

-The percentage of common stock beneficially owned by each person before the offering is based on 123,165,107 shares of common stock outstanding as of May 6, 2013.
+The percentage of common stock beneficially owned by each person before the offering is based on 123,165,107 shares of common stock outstanding as of May 6, 2013 (except as indicated in the footnotes to the following table).
 The percentage beneficially owned after the offering includes 300,000 shares to be issued upon the exercise of options by selling stockholders and is based on 123,465,107 shares of common stock expected to be outstanding following the offering.
 See "Description of Capital Stock."
 Shares of common stock that may be acquired within 60 days following May 6, 2013 pursuant to the exercise of options are deemed to be outstanding for the purpose of computing the percentage ownership of such holder but are not deemed to be outstanding for computing the percentage ownership of any other person shown in the table.